Rockies start May with lopsided win, beat Diamondbacks 14-6 - WHIZ News

+PHOENIX (AP) — April was pretty awful for the Colorado Rockies.
+May is off to a much better start thanks to a big offensive performance.

-PHOENIX (AP) — Dom Nuñez hit a grand slam, Trevor Story had three hits that included a two-run homer and the Colorado Rockies pounded out 18 hits in a 14-6 win over the Arizona Diamondbacks on Saturday night.
+Dom Nuñez hit a grand slam, Trevor Story had three hits that included a two-run homer and the Rockies pounded out 18 hits in a 14-6 win over the Arizona Diamondbacks on Saturday night.

-It was a good start to May for the Rockies, who had the most losses in the National League during April with a 9-17 record.
-The top three hitters in Colorado’s lineup all had good nights: Raimel Tapia had four singles and scored two runs, Story added a double to go with his homer and Ryan McMahon had two hits and four RBIs, including the go-ahead, two-run single in the fourth.
+It was an encouraging night at the plate for the Rockies, who had the most losses in the National League during April with a 9-17 record.
+The top three hitters in Colorado’s lineup all had good games: Raimel Tapia had four singles and scored two runs, Story added a double to go with his homer and Ryan McMahon had two hits and four RBIs, including the go-ahead, two-run single in the fourth.

+“Tonight our focus was to stay on the gas,” Nuñez said.
+“Because that’s what good teams do.”

 Arizona starter Zac Gallen (1-1) needed 93 pitches to get through four innings.
 He gave up four earned runs on six hits and two walks while striking out seven.